A Guide to Rock Climbing and Slow Travel in Kalymnos, Greece

 WHERE TO STAY

+Afroditi Hotel.
 If you're looking for great value for money, Afroditi Hotel's got you covered.
 We stayed here for 4 days and was accommodated beyond expectations by the lovely staff!
 Our ferry from Athens arrived at the Pothia port at 4 AM and we found our room keys at the reception with a sweet welcome note.
 Although the bathroom was basic, we were happy to go back to our rooms with clean towels and freshly made beds every day.

 WHEN TO GO

+For climbing.
 High season's July-August, so expect huge crowds.
 It's best to go on shoulder months like April-May and September-October to avoid queues in the climbing sectors and if you prefer a cooler temperature.
 Bring along a jacket as it can get cold at night and when climbing in the shade.

+For swimming.
 Anytime between June and October's best for enjoying Kalymnos's beaches.
 April-May's temperate overall, but the water might be too cold for swimming (though I've seen some brave souls take a dip after climbing).

+Motorcycle.
 You'll not run out of motorcycle rental shops in Kalymnos, as it's practically the most practical way to get around the island.
 If you're in Masouri, head over to Mike's Bikes and rent a motorcycle for 12 euros a day.

-HOW TO GET TO KALYMNOS
+HOW TO GET TO KALYMNOS FROM ATHENS

-There are several ways you can reach Kalymnos.
-You can fly to Athens and either (1) take a local flight to Kalymnos via Aegean Airlines/Olympic Air, or (2) take a local flight to Kos via Aegean Airlines/Olympic Air then take a ferry to Kalymnos from Kos's Mastihari port.
+By air.
+You can fly to Athens and either (1) take a local flight to Kalymnos or (2) take a local flight to Kos then take a ferry to Kalymnos from Kos's Mastihari port.
 You can book your Kos-Kalymnos ferry tickets at the port on arrival.

+Important numbers.
 Kalymnos has a rescue team with professionally-trained volunteers (support them by donating via www.kalymnosrescueteam.org) to aid in your safe practice of the sport.
 It's also important to keep these emergency numbers on hand (Hospital: +30 22430 22166, 22430 23025; Police: +30 22430 22100; Universal Emergency Number: 112).

+Bathroom facilities.
 You can't throw tissue paper on the toilet (definitely nice to know!)

+Interactions.
 The locals are genuinely friendly and they get out of their way to help you.
 They're also very proud of their island and won't mind sharing a story or two.

+Laundry service.
 There are self-service laundry shops on the island, so you don't have to worry about packing more clothes than you can carry.

 AUTHOR'S NOTE: This post contains affiliate links.
 For more information, check out my Affiliate Disclosure.